Titanic - Belfast's Own

-In Titanic - Belfast's Own Stephen looks at this famous ship from a different perspective.
+In Titanic - Belfast's Own Stephen Cameron looks at this famous ship from a different perspective.
 He tells of the conception and birth of the SS 401 as she was known in the yard.
-Extensively illustrated and packed with information including a heart rending chapter about Ulster people who sailed on the mighty ship.
-For many their final journey.
+Extensively illustrated and packed with information including a heart rending chapter about Ulster people who sailed on the mighty ship, for many their final journey.

 Why Shop with Blackstaff Books?